raymondfx/hyperledger-ledger/demo/README.md

 #### Issuing and Proving Credentials

-When ready to test the credentials exchange protocols, go to the Faber prompt, enter "1" to send a credential, and then "2" to request a proof.
+When ready to test the credentials exchange protocols, go to the Journalist prompt, enter "1" to send a credential, and then "2" to request a proof.

-You don't need to do anything with Alice's agent - her agent is implemented to automatically receive credentials and respond to proof requests.
+You don't need to do anything with Whistleblower's agent - her agent is implemented to automatically receive credentials and respond to proof requests.

-## Learning about the Alice/Faber code
+## Learning about the Whistleblower/Journalist code

-These Alice and Faber scripts (in the `demo/runners` folder) implement the controller and run the agent as a sub-process (see the documentation for `aca-py`).
+These Whistleblower and Journalist scripts (in the `demo/runners` folder) implement the controller and run the agent as a sub-process (see the documentation for `aca-py`).
 The controller publishes a REST service to receive web hook callbacks from their agent.
 Note that this architecture, running the agent as a sub-process, is a variation on the documented architecture of running the controller and agent as separate processes/containers.

-The controllers for this demo can be found in the [alice.py](runners/alice.py) and [faber.py](runners/faber.py) files.
-Alice and Faber are instances of the agent class found in [agent.py](runners/support/agent.py).
+The controllers for this demo can be found in the [whistleblower.py](runners/whistleblower.py) and [journalist.py](runners/journalist.py) files.
+Whistleblower and Journalist are instances of the agent class found in [agent.py](runners/support/agent.py).

 ## OpenAPI (Swagger) Demo